cp3fr/flightmare/README.md

 python test.py -mlp <path_to_last_model_checkpoint> -tp $DDA_INPUTS_PATH/mtt_total_median/flat/test
 ```

-This would run the specified model on the test trajectories included in `dda-inputs.tar.gz` (if they have been extracted to `DDA_INPUTS_PATH`).
+This runs the specified model on the test trajectories included in `dda-inputs` (should be backed up by RPG).
 For more options of the testing script, see the script itself (or `python test.py -h`).